 How does frankincense bring down inflammation?
 It actually does this through multiple pathways.
 One way is by inhibiting the production of pro-inflammatory cytokines.
 Cytokines refer to a number of small proteins that play an active role in cell signaling.
 They’re secreted by the immune system and interact with other cells.
 Depending on the type of cytokine, that interaction may be good or bad for the body.
 Just as there are pro-inflammatory cytokines that create disease and illness, there are also anti-inflammatory cytokines that help the body.

-One study showed that frankincense suppresses pro-inflammatory cytokine production in joint cartilage.
+One study3 showed that frankincense suppresses pro-inflammatory cytokine production in joint cartilage.

 Furthermore, frankincense also contains a compound known as acetyl-11-keto boswellic acid (AKBA).
-Studies show that this substance inhibits an inflammatory enzyme known as 5-lipoxygenase.
+Studies4 show that this substance inhibits an inflammatory enzyme known as 5-lipoxygenase.

 On top of that, frankincense is also known for boosting the immune system.
 This is especially good news for sufferers of rheumatoid arthritis.
 Remember that rheumatoid is an autoimmune disease caused by an abnormal immune response.
 Frankincense corrects this response by promoting white blood cell production and improving your body’s natural response to inflammation and foreign pathogens.

 See our other post on frankincense benefits; learn more about this substance and its role in treating other inflammatory-induced diseases.

 Store shelves are lined with nonsteroidal anti-inflammatory drugs (NSAID) like aspirin, Motrin and Advil for relieving arthritis pain.
 Sure, these over-the-counter products definitely provide temporary relief.
 However, as with any other medication, there are side effects.
 Users of such products have reported nausea, stomach cramps, diarrhea, increased perspiration and swelling.